 In this 45-60 minute appointment, your Honors advisor will explain your USC requirements (for your major, the Carolina Core, and Honors), discuss how AP/IB or dual enrollment credit will apply, advise classes for you to take in the fall based on these requirements and your expected credit, and enroll you in those classes (both Honors and non-Honors).
 You should expect to enroll in approximately 1-3 Honors classes with the remaining being non-Honors classes for your major or the Carolina Core.
-Freshmen will typically enroll in between 14 and 18 credit hours, depending on your chosen major.
-This is also an opportunity to ask questions and find out more about the Honors community you are joining this fall.
+First-year students will typically enroll in between 14 and 18 credit hours, depending on your chosen major.
+This appointment is also an opportunity to ask questions and find out more about the Honors community you are joining this fall.

 Have questions about any of the steps below or what to expect?
 We strongly encourage all incoming first-year students and their families to attend one of our Honors Advising 101 webinars:

 |May 7, 2024

 Honors advising appointments will take place virtually through Microsoft Teams May 15 - June 7.
 To schedule your appointment, please follow the steps below.

 - Sign up for your Honors advising appointment using the link sent to your USC email